Ice hockey at the 2022 Winter Olympics – Men's tournament: Rosters

 Due to the lack of ice hockey talent in China, players had to be recruited from abroad.
-The Chinese men's hockey team was composed of eleven Canadians, nine Chinese, three Americans, and a Russian.
+The Chinese men's hockey team was composed of eleven Canadians, six Chinese, seven Americans, and a Russian.
 Neither the Chinese Olympic Committee, International Ice Hockey Federation nor the IOC commented on how it was possible for foreign players to compete for China, as the Olympic Charter requires competitors to be citizens of the country they represent.
 According to the nationality law of China, anyone who were naturalized as Chinese citizens, or those who resumed their Chinese nationality, must renounce all the other nationalities, as China does not recognize dual-nationality.
 The IOC Executive Board has the authority to make certain exceptions of a "general or individual nature", though it is unclear whether this was the case.
 When asked whether he had naturalized as a Chinese citizen, athlete Jake Chelios refused to comment, though he confirmed that he still has his American passport.

 NHL participation

 On 10 July 2020, the National Hockey League Players' Association (NHLPA) and National Hockey League agreed to a renewed collective bargaining agreement, which includes a provision opening the possibility for the NHL to explore participation at the 2022 and 2026 Winter Olympics.
 On 22 July 2021, the NHL released a 2021–22 schedule that included an Olympic break, but the league also announced that a final agreement had not yet been reached regarding Olympic participation of NHL players in 2022.
 On 3 September 2021, an agreement was made to allow NHL players to compete.
-In December 2021, many NHL players started contracting COVID-19 and several teams temporarily suspended operations while their players were in quarantine.
-This forced the NHL to postpone some regular season games and due to the rise in cases of COVID-19 worldwide; on 22 December 2021, the NHL announced that NHL players would not be released for participation in the Olympics.

-Match officials
+On 22 December 2021, the NHL and the NHLPA announced that NHL players would not be participating in the men's ice hockey tournament at the 2022 Games.
+COVID-19 had forced a change in the NHL schedule; with approximately 50 games postponed, the NHL was to use the Olympic break to make up its own postponed games rather than have the players compete in the Olympics.

+Officials

 15 referees and 12 linesmen were selected for the tournament.